mikeschinkel/go-only/README.md

 ### HOWEVER:

-1. If the Go team were to add a dedicated construct to replace this technique and
+1. If the Go team were to add a dedicated construct to replace this technique, and
-2. I Go 2.0 decided to drop block-specific variable scoping — which IMO causes far too many bugs and offers few to no real benefits — then you might no longer need to explicitly declare variables.
+2. I [Go 2.0](https://github.com/golang/go/wiki/Go2) decided to drop block-specific variable scoping — which IMO causes far too many bugs and offers few to no real benefits — then you might no longer need to explicitly declare variables.

 So, if after using this technique you recognize is has the same level of value that I do, please help me lobby the Go team to get rid of these two (2) shortcomings.